VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Store/objects/ModuleSettingType.md

 # ModuleSettingType ==~object~==

-The `ModuleSettingType` represents the configuration of a specific setting within a module.
+This type represents the configuration of a specific setting within a module.

 ## Fields